A Brief History

 White American reaction to the massacre was mixed, with some people outraged by the mass murder of civilians and others satisfied that raids against White settlements had been avenged and further raids discouraged.
 Native Americans remembered the massacre as a reason to not trust Americans, and the issue probably contributed to fighting between Americans and Native Americans in the coming decades.
 Indian war leader Tecumseh said as much to William Henry Harrison, leader of the American force fighting the Native Americans at the time and a future President of the United States, in 1810.
 President Theodore “Teddy” Roosevelt later called the massacre “a stain on the frontier character that time cannot wash away.”
 Moravian missionaries later gathered the remains of the victims at Gnadenhutten and buried them in a large mound outside the village.
 The State of Ohio later erected replica buildings of the village and the site of the massacre is listed in the National Register of Historic Places.

-Questions for Students (and others): Do you know how to pronounce “Gnadenhutten?”
+Question for students (and subscribers): Do you know how to pronounce “Gnadenhutten?”
 What other famous massacres of Native Americans by Whites can you think of?
 Please let us know in the comments section below this article.

 (Note: at least one source says to pronounce as “ji-NAY-dun-huh-tehn,” though this author has always heard Ohioans use a hard “G” at the beginning of the name, which is apparently wrong.
 Another source confirms the first.)